tbsfrdrch/rpi-kernel-xcompile/README.md

 * `/lib/firmware`
 * `/lib/modules`

-Per default the backup archive containing copies of those files and folders is made available in the same directory as the kernel installer file and is named `rpi_kernel_backup_<version>.tar.gz`.
+Per default the backup archive with copies of those files and folders is made available in the current working directory and is named `rpi_kernel_backup_<version>.tar.gz`.

 You can override where the installer stores the backup by using the `--backupdir` option of the installer script.